Feminism for Animals: The Open Letter Every Caring Person Needs to Read

 To Our Human Sisters and Allies,

-We are the cows, our bodies constantly violated, forced into an endless cycle of pregnancy and lactation, our calves – the very flesh and blood of our love – ripped from us within hours of birth.
-Imagine the agony, the emptiness, the primal scream that echoes in the stillness of the night as our babies are taken away, never to be nursed, never to be comforted.
-Our bodies become mere vessels for milk production, and our lives are measured in lactations, not years.
-Repeatedly impregnated, our bodies are never allowed to recover until we are “spent” and sent to slaughter.
+We are the cows, whose bodies are constantly violated.
+We are forced into an endless cycle of pregnancy, only to have our calves ripped from us within hours.
+Imagine the agony and the primal scream that echoes when our babies are taken away.
+Our bodies become mere vessels for milk, and our lives are measured in lactations, not years.
+Intersectional feminism and female animal suffering are linked by this same thread: the commodification of the female body.

-And let us be clear, we are not merely victims.
-We are also leaders, mothers, and keepers of knowledge.
-Just like your societies, ours are often shaped by the wisdom and strength of female matriarchs.
-Guided by the oldest and wisest, elephant herds hold the memory of generations and find sustenance.
-Powerful females lead orca pods, teaching intricate dances of the sea.
-Strong females rule hyena clans, commanding respect and maintaining order.
-Countless other societies flourish under female leaders.
-We, like you, possess the capacity for leadership, nurturing, and building strong communities.
+Please understand that we are not merely victims; we are also leaders.
+Just like your societies, ours are often shaped by the wisdom of female matriarchs.
+For example, elephant herds hold the memory of generations under the guidance of the oldest female.
+Powerful females lead orca pods, and strong females rule hyena clans.
+The role of matriarchy in animal feminism proves that we possess the capacity for leadership, nurturing, and building strong communities.

-Change, we know, is a slow and challenging climb.
-Habits cling like shadows, and the machinery of exploitation grinds on.
-Let’s unleash the empathy held within every human heart.
-Every plant-based meal, every conscious choice to lessen our suffering, every moment you choose kindness over convenience, sends ripples outward, a current of change that can reshape our world.
-We have seen the power of women coming together, raising their voices, demanding justice.
-We believe that together, we can create a world where all females, human and animal, are free.
+Change is a slow and challenging climb, yet we believe in the empathy of the human heart.
+Every plant-based meal and every conscious choice sends ripples outward.
+We have seen the power of women raising their voices, and we believe that together, we can create a world where all females are free.

 With a fragile, persistent hope,